 1. Identify a Painful Problem Worth Solving

 Great SaaS businesses start with a problem, not a product.
-The best founders are “scratching their own itch”—solving a problem they experienced firsthand in a previous job or business.
+Typically, the best founders are “scratching their own itch”—solving a problem they experienced firsthand in a previous job or business.

 Ask yourself:

-• What tools are businesses currently using that are clunky, outdated, or overpriced?
+- Are there tools businesses currently use that are clunky, outdated, or overpriced?

-• What data is trapped in silos that should be centralized?
+- Where is data trapped in silos that should be centralized?

 The best problems are urgent (businesses feel pain today), frequent (they encounter it daily or weekly), and valuable to solve (fixing it saves time, money, or risk).